Randal Grichuk Player Props: Rockies vs. Astros

 Randal Grichuk At The Plate

-- Grichuk has 16 doubles, a triple, three home runs and 15 walks while batting .293.
+- Grichuk is hitting .289 with 16 doubles, a triple, three home runs and 16 walks.

-- He has scored in 46.0% of his games this season, with more than one run scored in 12.0%.
+- He has scored in 23 games this year (45.1%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.